Information for Authors

 In order to meet your funding requirements authors are required to name their funding sources, or state if there are none, during the submission process.
 For further information on this process or to find out more about the CHORUS initiative please click here.

 Please note: when submitting papers to Screen, authors should include with submitted material a brief biographical note, including institutional affiliation, and a 250-word abstract.

 Manuscripts should not exceed 10,000 words, excluding footnotes.

-Submission of a manuscript is taken by the Editors to imply that the paper represents original work not previously published and not under consideration for publication, elsewhere; and if accepted for publication that it will not be published elsewhere in the same form, in any language, without the consent of the Editors and Publisher.
+Submission of a manuscript is taken by the Editors to imply that the paper represents original work not previously published, in print or online, and not under consideration for publication, elsewhere; and if accepted for publication that it will not be published elsewhere in the same form, in any language, without the consent of the Editors and Publisher.
 It is also assumed that the author will have obtained the necessary permissions to include in the paper copyright material such as illustrations, extended quotations, etc.

 Screen does not accept unsolicited book reviews or conference reports.

 Authors who have material published in Screen will receive one free copy of the journal issue and 25 offprints of their contribution free of charge.
 These can be claimed using the Oxford Journals Author Services site.
 Republication in an anthology or collection of an author's own work is freely permissible, with due credit to Screen.
 Republication otherwise requires the permission of Screen, the Publisher and the author.